ovsundal/Website-Performance-Optimization/docs/README.md

   Using a critical CSS generator (https://jonassebastianohlsson.com/criticalpathcssgenerator/),  critical CSS was inlined in a <style>     block in header.
 The link reference to style.css was moved to the bottom of the page

+#### Inlining images
+* Thumbnail images inlined as Base64 strings.

+How does this help?
+Inlining images into index.html reduces file requests.
+A drawback is that the images can no longer be cached.

+A quick note on size of index.html.
+This should, if possible, be no more than 14.3 kb.
+Below this threshold, the time needed to download the file is 1 RTT (round-time-trip).
+This is due to congestion window of (~1430 byte).
+TCP sends up to 10 segments before waiting for ACK, so in total 14300 byte = 14.3 kb.
+In short, this means that an index.html of < 14.3kb only requires 1 RTT.
+(Index.html was 5 kb at start.
+This gives ~9 kb to use for CSS and image inlining) before 2 RTTs are needed.

   #### GULP (used for minification)